Myelodysplastic syndromes (MDS)

 In MDS, abnormal bone marrow stem cells (called blast cells) produce increased numbers of immature blood cells.
 These cells do not grow properly and often die prematurely.
 This results in lower numbers of mature red blood cells, white blood cells and platelets being produced.
 The blood cells that do survive are often of poor quality, are abnormal in shape (dysplastic) and are unable to function properly.
 This means that people with MDS often have a very active bone marrow but a low number of circulating blood cells.
 Without enough red blood cells, white blood cells and platelets you can become fatigued, more susceptible to infections, and to bleeding and bruising more easily.

 Which type of MDS do I have?

-There are different types of MDS and the disease can vary in its severity and the degree to which normal blood cell production is affected.
+There are different types of MDS which can vary in severity and the degree to which normal blood cell production is affected.
 People with mild disease are often found to simply be anaemic, or they might have a lower than normal white blood cell or platelet count, but in many cases they have few, if any, troubling symptoms from their disease.
 In more severe cases, the lack of circulating blood cells is more pronounced, causing more symptoms.